Updated on April 28th, 2025

 If your student comes home too often or you visit too much, your student might be less likely to develop a support system at school.
 This can make the situation worse, not better.
 Similarly, if they visit you regularly, they might not view their college as their new home, and that can also make their transition more challenging.

-Instead, you want to focus on being supportive, reassuring, and encouraging without being too present.
+Instead, you want to focus on being supportive, reassuring, and encouraging without being too present, ensuring that your student is on the right track academically and socially.
 It’s a tricky balance, but it might yield the best results.

 Offer the Homesick Student Support

-If you are trying to figure out what to say to someone who is homesick at college, focus on being supportive.
+If you are trying to figure out what to say to someone who is homesick at college, focus on giving supportive and practical advice.
 Listen to your student’s concerns, first and foremost.
 That way, you can identify areas where your student is struggling, allowing you to focus your response in the right areas.

 Next, you can make recommendations that help them turn their college into their home.
 You might want to suggest they participate in social activities to help them build a strong social circle or sign up for activities that they enjoy.
 You might help them evaluate clubs on campus or encourage them to join study groups.
 Advising them to keep an eye on bulletin boards to learn about events is also wise.